Digital Technology

 c.

-troop OR create a flier for an upcoming troop event, incorporating text
+your troop OR create a flyer for an upcoming troop event,

-and some type of visual such as a photograph or an illustration.
+incorporating text and some type of visual such as a photograph

 d.

-approved by your counselor.
-For your presentation, create at least five
+topic approved by your counselor.
+For your presentation, create

 e.

-transfer this image to a device where it can be shared with your
+or transfer this image to a device where it can be shared with

 f.